felixvonsamson/Energetica/README.md

                         Clock time interval in seconds (default is 60) --in_game_seconds_per_tick {3600, 1800, 1200, 900, 600, 540, 480, 420, 360, 300, 240, 180, 120, 60, 30}
-                        Number of in-game seconds in a game tick (default is 240) --run_init_test_players
+                        Number of in-game seconds in a game tick (default is 240) --random_seed         sets the random seed of the game --run_init_test_players
                         run the init_test_players function --rm_instance         remove the instance folder